 Do you buy cakes and biscuits a lot?
 Why not bake them for much less cost, and freeze ready for when you need them – much healthier too as you can pick what goes in them!

 Soup costs pennies to make – use up leftover veg, stock etc… and create a really nutritious meal once a week.
-It let’s you get creative as well!
+It lets you get creative as well!

-63. BUY A FLASK
+63. Buy A Flask

 Meat is the most expensive part of the meal usually – so going without can make a difference to your spending.

 Often, supermarkets and shops discount fresh produce at the end of each day – so you can grab a real bargain if you time it right!